Examining Deployment and Refinement of the VIOLA-AI Intracranial Hemorrhage Model Using an Interactive NeoMedSys Platform: Discussion

 Well known challenging factors for both radiologists and AI models are locating and diagnosing; small ICH like SAH and thin SDH right adjacent to the skull shown as examples in Figure \ref{fig:true_pos}, but again with error feedback the in-house models can be adjusted to and upgraded especially with an interactive platform like NeoMedSys.
 To have a high sensitivity often produces a number of false positives, some examples presented in Figure \ref{fig:false_pos}, in this dataset the most common presentations were either other pathologies such as tumors or calcifications, or small locations such as close to venous sinuses or calcified/thick dura in the midline.
 The two latter also pose challenges to radiologists, hence such false positives could be of benefit to bring focus to these areas.
 False negatives (Figure \ref{fig:false_neg}) are always worrisome when it comes to ICH.
 Detecting bleeds that need acute intervention such as surgery is not difficult for either AI or radiologists to detect, however, the challenge lies with the smaller bleeds, especially the small SAH where studies have shown that they pose no immediate threat to patients, diagnosing these at a later stage does not pose a risk \cite{rosen_routine_2018}.
 As false negatives exist eliminates the fact of AI models reliably producing final reports.
+While our primary focus was overall ICH detection, we acknowledge that a more granular analysis across specific ICH subtypes (e.g., SAH, SDH vs. EDH) will be important in future work as our dataset expands.
+Furthermore, our deliberate use of a dedicated 'Negative Test Set' enriched with hard cases was a key strategy to address data imbalance and improve specificity, as reflected in the performance gains from VIOLA-1 to VIOLA-3.

 Whenever implementing AI models and platforms several quality management systems and other regulatory aspects need to be addressed and accounted for \cite{kim_holistic_2024}.
 Even though tedious to implement, commercial products with relevant approvals are deemed easier to incorporate into a clinical workflow as a decision tool.
 In-house developed models due to regulatory processes can be challenging to implement as a decision AI tool, however as shown in this study in-house when used as an assisting tool when having a resource-sufficient AI department with direct communication with the radiology department can be even more fruitful as this set-up promotes continuous refinements and upgrades.